jookies/jasmin/misc/doc/sources/apis/ja-http/receiving-mo.rst

 | content          | Text                                 | Hello world !                        | Always   | Content of the message                     |
 +------------------+--------------------------------------+--------------------------------------+----------+--------------------------------------------+

-.. note:: When receiving multiple parts of a long SMS-MO, *deliverSmThrower service* will concatenate the content of all the parts and then throw one http call with
+.. note:: When receiving multiple parts of a long SMS-MO, *deliverSmHttpThrower service* will concatenate the content of all the parts and then throw one http call with
           concatenated *content*.

 Processing
 ==========
-The flowchart below describes how message delivery is done inside deliverSmThrower service:
+The flowchart below describes how message delivery is done inside deliverSmHttpThrower service:

 .. figure:: resources/sms-mo-flowchart.png
-   :alt: MO delivery flowchart as processed by deliverSmThrower service
+   :alt: MO delivery flowchart as processed by deliverSmHttpThrower service
    :align: Center

 .. _configuration_deliversm-thrower: